 Purchasing pharmaceuticals, devices and supplies, including acquisition in emergency situations.
 Controlling inventory of medications, equipment, and devices according to an established plan.
 Introduction to the concept of troubleshooting, maintenance and repairing pharmacy equipment, devices and facilities.
 Use of various forms of technology for storing, accessing and recording pharmacy data.
 Includes specialized terminology, filing rules and systems, paper-based and electronic files management, records security, ethical concerns with emphasis on pharmaceutical practical records applications.
-Prerequisite: AHE 130 and 131; AHE 102 and 112 with a minimum C grade; concurrent enrollment in AHE 132
+Prerequisite: Concurrent enrollment in AHE 132.

-AHE 134 Over-the-Counter (OTC) Drugs (2)
+AHE 134 Over-the-Counter (OTC) Drugs (2

 Covers medications available to patients without prescription, including herbal medications and supplements, cold/flu preparations, gastrointestinal preparations, topical products, etc. and conversion of legend drugs to OTC status.
-Prerequisite: AHE 130, 131, 132, 133 with a minimum C grade; AHE 102, 112, ENGL 170 and HMATH 100 with a minimum C grade; concurrent enrollment in AHE 135, concurrent enrollment in or completion of AHE 101, 106, and 200 with a minimum C grade.
+Prerequisite: AHE 132 and 133 with minimum C grade; concurrent enrollment in AHE 135.

-AHE 135 Community & Hospital Drug Dispensing/ Management (4)
+AHE 135 Community & Hospital Drug Dispensing/ Management (4

 Introduction to the role of pharmacy technicians in the community and hospital pharmacy setting.
 Filling prescriptions under the supervision of a registered pharmacist.
 Discussion and demonstration of sensitivity when working with a multicultural population.
-Prerequisite: AHE 102, 112, 130, 131, 132, 133, and ENGL 170 and HMATH 100 with a minimum C grade; concurrent enrollment in AHE 134 and completion of AHE 101, 106, and 200 with a minimum C grade.
+Prerequisite: AHE 132 and 133 with a minimum C grade; concurrent enrollment in AHE 134.